-Ellis wrote to IKEA’s president of U.S. operations over the summer and received a response in July: “Thank you again for your outreach," Javier Quiñones said, "and we would be happy to meet in person.”
+Ellis sent to IKEA’s president of U.S. operations over the summer and got a response in July: “Thank you again for your outreach," Javier Quiñones wrote, "and we would be happy to meet in person.”
 She said she never heard back about setting up a time and date for the meeting, though, but that she and the advocacy group kept asking.

 This week, they gathered in Philadelphia where IKEA's U.S. branch is headquartered, hoping to convince Quiñones to meet with them there.
 That was unsuccessful, too.

 “There were several back-and-forth emails,” DeLong explained.
 "We’ve made several attempts to reach out.
 It would have been a perfect opportunity for the company to meet with parents.
 But the response is always the same.”